ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/README.md

 ## Overview
 *TODO:* Write a short introduction to your project.
+In this project, we build a machine learning model in Azure ML using two approaches.
+The first approach was utlizing AutoML in Azure ML.
+The second approach was using Python SDK and a Scikit-learn Logistic Regression model and tuning the hyperparamters using the Hyperdrive.
+The results from both approaches were compared and the best model was deployed as a service using ACI (Azure Container Instance).

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.